Colony of Jamaica: Tacky's Revolt

 Among the population of Africans trafficked for slavery, one was named Ancoma.
 In the 1750s, one captive named Ancoma escaped and formed a community made up of other escaped captives in what is now known as Saint Thomas Parish.
 In 1759, Ancoma was eventually killed by a Maroon woman and another woman, both his captives.
 However, his community continued to thrive, and probably formed the basis of the community of Jack Mansong later that century.

 The colony's enslaved Africans, who outnumbered their white captors by a ratio of 20:1 in 1800, mounted over a dozen major slave conspiracies (the majority of which were organised by Coromantins), and uprisings during the 18th century, including Tacky's revolt in May 1760.

 In that revolt, Tacky, an enslaved Akan man forced to work as slave overseer on the Frontier plantation in Saint Mary Parish, led a group of enslaved Africans in taking over the Frontier and Trinity plantations while killing their enslavers.
 They then marched to the storeroom at Fort Haldane, where the munitions to defend the town of Port Maria were kept.
 After killing the storekeeper, Tacky and his men stole nearly 4 barrels of gunpowder and 40 firearms with shot, before marching on to overrun the plantations at Heywood Hall and Esher.

 By dawn, hundreds of other enslaved Africans had joined Tacky and his followers.
 At Ballard's Valley, the rebels stopped to rejoice in their success.
 One newly freed captive from Esher decided to slip away and sound the alarm.
-Obeahmen (Caribbean magic practicioners) quickly circulated around the camp dispensing a powder that they claimed would protect the men from injury in battle and loudly proclaimed that an Obeahman could not be killed.
+Obeahmen (Caribbean magic practitioners) quickly circulated around the camp dispensing a powder that they claimed would protect the men from injury in battle and loudly proclaimed that an Obeahman could not be killed.
 Confidence was high.

 Soon there were 70 to 80 mounted militia on their way along with some Maroons from Scott's Hall, who were bound by treaty to suppress such rebellions.
 When the militia learned of the Obeahman's boast of not being able to be killed, an Obeahman was captured, killed and hung with his mask, ornaments of teeth and bone and feather trimmings at a prominent place visible from the encampment of rebels.
 Many of the rebels, confidence shaken, returned to their plantations.
 Tacky and 25 or so men decided to fight on.